FeatureBaseDB/featurebase/transaction.md

 sequentially in the order the requests came in, and the snapshot queue and other transactions are not permitted to resume until the exclusive transactions all complete.

+### Implementation Notes

+All requests go through coordinator.

+When creating a new transaction, we'll create it on every node in the cluster and persist it to disk.

+Only the coordinator will accept requests to start a transaction.

+Timeouts only expire when there has been *no activity* on a transaction for the timeout duration.
+Any activity on the transaction may extend the deadline (unimplemented).

+When finishing a transaction, we'll finish it on the coordinator and then broadcast the finish to the cluster before returning to the client.

+When getting an exclusive transaction, if the transaction is active, we'll make sure that all nodes agree before returning it.

+Coordinator forwards all requests to every other node so they can stay in sync.
+If the coordinator doesn't hear back from a node, the request fails.
+The coordinator only reaches out to active nodes, so if the cluster is in DEGRADED, things can still continue.

+If an node is down and comes back up it needs to synchronize its state with the coordinator (unimplemented).

+There is a separate TransactionManager and TransactionStore

+The store is just responsible for persisting info about transactions.
+The manager handles all the logic (at the node level).
+Logic related to cluster and remote vs local node is handled by the Server.
+The Holder contains the TransactionManager, and the Server contains the logic for how to handle external vs intra cluster requests (remote==true).

+There is intra-cluster messaging for transactions which is handled with the new TransactionMessage and goes through the usual SendMessage/Broadcaster stuff.

+There is also external API which is handled by the HTTP handler and goes through API (and is passed directly to Server). (unimplemented)

+#### TODO

+- [x] implement api layer and cluster logic, startup, etc.
+- [ ] implement HTTP layer including header/transaction ID
+- [ ] implement and use persistent transaction store rather than inmem.
+- [ ] update go-pilosa/gpexp to actually USE transactions
+  - [ ] update IDK to use updated go-pilosa

+#### Testing TransactionManager
+- there should never be more than one Exclusive transaction
+- if the Exclusive transaction is active, there should be no other transactions